-- 1.To elect four Class I directors, each to serve three-year terms through the third annual meeting of stockholders following this meeting and until a successor has been elected and qualified or until earlier resignation or removal. - 2.To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022. - 3.To approve, on a non-binding advisory basis, the compensation of the company's named executive officers as disclosed in the proxy statement for the 2022 Annual Meeting. - 4.To approve, on a non-binding advisory basis, the frequency of future votes on the compensation of the company's named executive officers.
+- 1.To elect three Class II directors, each to serve three-year terms through the third annual meeting of stockholders following this meeting and until a successor has been elected and qualified or until earlier resignation or removal. - 2.To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for the 2023 Annual Meeting. - 4.To approve the amendment and restatement of our amended and restated certificate of incorporation to permit the exculpation of our officers from personal liability for certain breaches of the duty of care.